 Abstract

 A reconfigurable model is developed to assess how the installation of up to 71 thousand 3.45MW wind turbines would the impact the net greenhouse gas (GHG) emissions of the Athabasca oil sands.
-As an alternative to the anticipated increases in carbon taxes, the proposed Same-Site Green-Black Co-Production would be funded by oil producers investing a fixed amount per barrel of upgraded and refined bitumen into building wind turbines.
+As an alternative to the anticipated increases in carbon taxes, the proposed Same-Site Green-Black Co-Production would be funded by oil producers investing a fixed amount per barrel of upgraded and refined bitumen into building wind turbine farms.
 A fraction of the revenue from the electricity generation would then be reinvested into purchasing more wind turbines.
-These wind turbines would be located on-site in the Athabasca oil sands to avoid the typical challenge of locating wind farms elsewhere: community resistance.
-In spite of the low wind capacity factor (17%), scenarios with investments of at least $10 (U.S. dollars) per barrel (bbl) were able to completely offset the incremental GHG emissions associated with the oil sands as compared to conventional crude oil extraction.
+These wind turbines could be located on-site in the Athabasca oil sands to avoid the typical challenge of locating wind farms elsewhere: community resistance.
+In spite of the current low wind capacity factor (17%) of the region, scenarios with investments of at least $10 (U.S. dollars) per barrel (bbl) were able to completely offset the incremental GHG emissions associated with the oil sands as compared to conventional crude oil extraction.
 This is an exciting finding, but due to the low capacity factor, the cost per ton of offset CO2 equivalent was found to be $59— 55% more expensive than other onshore windfarm estimates.
 Had the capacity factor been closer to a more typical 30%, the cost effectiveness would then have been $35/ton CO2e and the total production and refining emissions of the oil sands could be offset.
 As such, the proposed Same-Site Green-Black Co-Production would be more viable in other oil producing locations or in large farming regions.
 Should crude oil prices return to above $90/bbl, this proposed levy of $10/bbl would be nevertheless feasible.
 Importantly, this work demonstrates that with significant investment, the climate impacts of the Athabasca oil sands, as compared to conventional crude oil, can be offset.
-The full model provided to readers enables the rapid assessment of the feasibility of such proposals under a range of scenarios and assumptions.
+The full model provided enables the rapid assessment of the feasibility of such proposals under a range of scenarios and assumptions, which could include studying application to other carbon based fuel resources.

 Keywords: Oil Sands, Emissions, Wind Power